robertkleffner/CaKe/README.md

 * * This means no ints, no booleans, no classes, objects, or variables
 * Whitespace is not allowed unless it follows an `@` (which can only be used to push a whitespace character onto the stack)
 * Debugging is extremely difficult unless one thinks in terms of more useful combinators (I've provided translations for a good number in some comments in the interpreter code)

+### Flat version - update 2

+In the concatenative discussion emails referenced above, both Kerby and William Tanksley Jr. give 'flat' combinator bases.
+What 'flat' means here is that the quotation notation `[]` is entirely absent from the program.
+Instead, only two combinators are present in the language: `o` and `k`. `o` pushes three different items onto the stack, while `k` does what it normally does.
+I get the sense that `k` is extremely fundamental.

+I implemented an interpreter for this language in the ok.py file.
+The test base is much smaller, because ok programs grow like super weeds in fertile ground.
+Example: here's `dip`, a fundamental concatenative combinator, represented in CaKe:

+`ck`

+Yup, just two characters.
+This is awesome, because `dip` is really powerful.
+Here's the same combinator in ok:

+`ookokookkokoookokookkokkookokookkokkookokookokookkokookookokookkokkookokookokookkokookkookokookkokkookkookokookkokkookkookokookkokkookkkookkk`

+From 2 characters to 141 is quite a jump.
+Needless to say, I haven't tried implementing my infinite hello world loop in ok yet.
+I'm a bit frightened of what the results might be.
+However, not all combinators share this relationship. `k` in CaKe is the same as `k` in ok.
+Furthermore, here's the `zap` combinator in both languages:

+CaKe: `[]k`

+ok: `ok`

+The ok version is actually a character shorter!
+However, for the most part, ok programs are exponentially larger than their CaKe counterparts due to the lack of an explicit quotation mechanism.